An open API service indexing awesome lists of open source software.

 - [Winaero Tweaker](https://winaerotweaker.com/)

-- Bypasses Windows 11 System Requirements.
+- Bypasses Windows 11 system requirements

-- Disables Windows Spotlight.
+- Disables Windows Defender services by default

-- Enables and sets the Ultimate Performance power plan as active.
+- Enables the Ultimate Performance power plan

 > [!NOTE]